Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Mitigation Design

-To build on the insights from the findings in Section~\ref{sec_intro}, we introduce T‑Guard, a topology–trust defense framework conceived as an active protection concept for MASs.
-T‑Guard is specifically designed to counter topology‑aware composite attacks by reinforcing trust calibration and enhancing topology‑level containment.
-As illustrated in Figure~\ref{Active_Guardian_Defense}, it comprises four modular components connected through standardized interfaces and can be non‑invasively integrated into existing MAS infrastructures.
-The overall workflow of the framework is summarized in Algorithm~\ref{AGD}.
+Building on the findings in Section~\ref{sec_intro}, we present T-Guard, a topology-trust-based mitigation concept for MASs.
+T-Guard is intended to mitigate topology-aware composite attacks by improving trust calibration and topology-level containment.
+As shown in Figure~\ref{Active_Guardian_Defense}, it consists of four modular components connected through standardized interfaces.
+The overall workflow is summarized in Algorithm~\ref{AGD}.

-\textbf{Cross-modal validator}.
-This module evaluates the semantic coherence between visual and textual modalities within a given task scenario.
-By jointly analyzing environmental visual inputs and the corresponding textual outputs from edge agents, the validator models cross-modal consistency to detect potential visual deceptions or semantic mismatches that may indicate adversarial manipulations.
-The module outputs a semantic alignment score, which is then passed to the topology trust evaluator.
-By quantifying cross-modal semantic alignment, this module provides interpretable indicators of potential visual-semantic inconsistencies, enabling higher-level defense components to perform adaptive risk assessment and response.

-\textbf{Topology trust evaluator.} Building upon the contamination propagation model in Section~\ref{ACPM_Model}, this component provides real-time evaluation of trust relationships among nodes in the network topology.
-It processes visual‑semantic inconsistency signals from the cross‑modal validator to generate a dynamic trust map, which is synchronized with the access control manager for adaptive access and scheduling decisions.
-By decoupling trust evaluation from direct policy enforcement, the topology trust evaluator ensures modular and interpretable trust management.

-\textbf{Access control manager.} Leveraging the trust map provided by the topology trust evaluator, access control manager enforces predefined policy thresholds to dynamically regulate agent behaviors during task execution.
-Agents with low trust scores are selectively restricted from performing high-risk actions such as modifying critical files, accessing sensitive data, or initiating inter-agent communication.
-This module enables fine-grained control over agent-level operations, forming a critical line of defense against compromised or unreliable nodes.

-\textbf{Dynamic policy updater.} This module serves as the adaptive backbone of the defense framework, responsible for continuously refining system-wide security policies.
-It updates the semantic validation rules used by the cross-modal validator and the access control policies enforced by the access control manager.
-By incorporating feedback from recent detection results and observed attack patterns, it enables the system to evolve its defense strategies and maintain resilience against emerging threats.